dyerfire9/view-mars/README.md

 - Search by inputing the parameters (Sol, Rover, and Rover Camera)
 - Access to thousands of high-quality images from Mars Rovers (Curiosity, Opportunity, Spirit)
 - Access to all imagery data from all rover cameras
-- Download images individually or all together (Almost completed download all functionality)
+- Download images individually or all together
 - View Map to reference location of image data (40% completed)
-- Help Function (20% completed)
+- Help Function (40% completed)

 ## Install and Run Application Locally